 A good cry can leave you feeling centered and fully in your body, in a way that even the deepest of meditations can’t always touch.
 Carver’s “A Small, Good Thing” is great for this; invoking feelings of empathy and hope.

-Carver, like Dubus, shies not away from difficult situations, but his open-eyed starkness is not to be confused with indifference; at the core of his stories is a softness akin to the coziest of nooks.
+Carver, like Dubus, shies not away from difficult situations, but his open-eyed starkness is not to be confused with indifference; at the core of his stories is a softness akin to the coziest of #reading nooks.

 3. The Angel Esmerelda by Don DeLillo